1988 Tennant Creek earthquakes

 On 22 January 1988, a sequence of destructive earthquakes measuring 6.2, 6.3, and 6.6 struck southwest of Tennant Creek, Australia which was felt as far north as Darwin and in other regions of the country.
 The largest event of the sequence was the largest earthquake ever recorded in mainland Australia since records began in 1800.
 An intensity of IX (Violent) was observed.
 Despite the large magnitude of the earthquakes and a close proximity to a town, in a country where earthquakes of this size are not common, damages were limited.
-Thousands of aftershocks were reported and felt across the Northern Territory.
+Thousands of aftershocks were reported across the Northern Territory.

 Tectonic setting

-The continent of Australia borders some very seismically active regions, as such as the boundary between the Pacific and the Australian plate where both plates collide, which runs from the island of New Guinea all the way to New Zealand.
+The continent of Australia borders some very seismically active regions, such as the boundary between the Pacific and the Australian plate where both plates collide, which runs from the island of New Guinea all the way to New Zealand.
 On the south and west sides of it are moderately active mid-ocean ridges which run through the Indian Ocean.
 However, the continent does not border these and is intraplate therefore occurrences of large earthquakes are rather rare.
 Despite the low seismicity, most large earthquakes which occur within Australia are scientifically significant.
 A few earthquakes of magnitude 5 occur yearly on average, and smaller, local earthquakes can occur daily and be detected by seismograms.

 These big earthquakes near Tennant Creek occurred in the Proterozoic North Australian Craton, approximately 1500 km further south than the nearest plate boundary, therefore these events are referred to as intraplate earthquakes.
 The area where the quakes struck had no history of any earthquake before 1986 compared to the other seismic zones that have had bigger quakes which were seismically active beforehand.

 The Tennant Creek fault zone which includes the Kunayungku and Lake Surprise faults which were ruptured, is located on the border between a Palaeozoic basin and an early Proterozoic Tennant Creek inlier which is surrounded by younger rocks.
 Both of these areas are a part of the North Australian Craton, which has formed a single stationary block of crust for 1,700 million years.
 The inlier is a basement of another bigger feature and consists of a group made up of sedimentary and metasedimentary rocks which is the Warramunga group which is intruded by older granite.
 Cambrian sedimentary platform sequences of the Palaeozoic Wiso Basin overlaps the Tennant Creek inlier on the western side near the fault scarps located in the region forming an extensive transition zone.

 The focal depths of the Tennant Creek sequence ranged from 3.5 to 6.5 km, which is deeper than the thickness of the Cambrian platform near the epicenter.
 This proves that rather than the basin sedimentary, the Proterozoic basement controlled the nucleation of rupture.